skyflowapi/aws-analytics-demo/README.md

 ```

-Verify that the data is persisted in the vault, and the tokenized version is in Redshift.
+Verify that the data is persisted in the vault, and the tokenized version is stored in Redshift.